SteveCelebrates/CelSms/README.md

 # CelSms Magento 2 Sms Module

+#### Please note that this extension is still under development.
+Once done this comment will be deleted.

 Cel Magento 2 Sms Notifications Module Will allow you to

 - Send out notifications when an order is placed.